 Don’t Clean at Odd Hours

-Whether you’re an early bird or a night owl, neither is the best time to turn on the vacuum with the music booming to boot.
+Whether you’re an early bird or a night owl, neither is the best time to turn on the vacuum and music.
 What may seem a reasonable time to you may not be acceptable to others.
 For instance, if your neighbors have small children, try not to fire up the leaf blower at naptime.
-Here are more annoying noises and how to eliminate them.

 Don’t Try to Keep Up with the Joneses